Bad World

-Bad World is a comic book mini-series published by American company Avatar Press.
+Bad World is a three-issue comic book mini-series published by American company Avatar Press.
 It is written by Warren Ellis and illustrated by Jacen Burrows.
 The series consists of three issues and was published from July through October of 2001.
 The general theme and tone of the series was continued in Bad Signal.

 Overview

 Unlike most comic books, Bad World is a work of nonfiction and does not contain characters, plots, or a recurring storyline.
 Instead, the writing in each issue is a series of observations by Ellis on stories which are incredibly bizarre, but true.
 The series repeatedly deals with subjects such as serial killers, conspiracy theorists, UFO cultists, and religious fanatics, bizarre acts such as cannibalism, necrophilia, and bestiality, and unusual beliefs such as urine therapy, inedia, and Flat Earthers.

 Burrows' art provides a background for Ellis' observations.
 Though drawn in a realistic style, the art often stylizes or parodies the material being discussed; for example, on a page about a woman who claims that she and her children are alien/human hybrids, Burrows draws a woman sitting in a rocking chair and holding two infant Greys.